All Episodes

 Who wouldn't want to come on over?

-They don't have to, though, necessarily be registered within the Republican Party in order to um hook up with us and join up with that agenda standing on those planks.
+They don't have to, though, necessarily be registered within the Republican Party in order to hook up with us and join up with that agenda standing on those planks.

-So that's that's my base.
+So that's my base.

-That's where I am from, and that's been my training grounds is um just just implementing common sense conservative solutions, independents appreciate that.
+And that's been my training grounds is just implementing common sense, conservative solutions.

-If the GOP articulates what you just articulated, uh I've always believed the way to get Reagan got them by just being who he was, articulating conservatism.
+So I've always believed the way to get Reagan got them by just being who he was, articulating conservatism.

-You know, another key to this too is to not hesitate duking it out within the party.
+You know, another key to this, too, is to not hesitate duking it out within the party.

-We have contested aggressive competitive primaries.
+We have contested, aggressive, competitive primaries.

 I appreciate that in the Republican Party.